 Somehow, now pointing towards The Heavens, the shotgun released its final round.
 Cheap ceiling tiles disintegrated above her.
 Freed from its wire-shackles, the grinning, glowing chef fell … and crushed Sister Mary flat.

 I lay there for a moment.
 In deference to Hollywood (who have long preferred to dispatch their evil old women by dropping heavy things on them) her legs were still visible.
 I watched an army-boot twitch its last – though it was black, not ruby.

 After a few moments, I pulled myself up from the floor.
-My training made me kick the shotgun a safe distance from her limp hand, even though I knew she was dead.
+Though I knew she was dead, my training made me kick the shotgun a safe distance from her hand.
 I dusted-down my coat, examined the hole and decided it was probably worth it.

 Then I went to investigate whether my breakfast was salvageable.